abadget1/QuoteGenerator/README.md

 # QuoteGenerator

-Wanted to mess around with API's so I made a little quote generator with Advice Slip JSON API. you can download the package and run 'npm start' to test it yourself.
+Wanted to mess around with API's so I made a little quote generator with Advice Slip JSON API.

+Download project and npm, then run 'npm start' to test it yourself.